 Principle 4 of the 12 Factor App is “Treat backing services as attached resources”.

 In a 12 Factor app, any services that are not part of the core application, such as databases, external storage, or message queues, should be accessed as a service — via an HTTP or similar request — and specified in the configuration, so that the source of the service can be changed without affecting the core code of the application.

 For example, if your application uses a message queuing system, you should be able to change from RabbitMQ to ZeroMQ (or ActiveMQ or even something else) without having to change anything but configuration information.

-This requirement has two implications for a Kubernetes-based application.
+This requirement has two implications for a 12 factor Kubernetes application.

-First, it means that you must think about how your applications take in (and give out) information.
+First, it means that you must think about how your applications access and send out information.
 For example, if you have a backing database, you wouldn’t want to have a local Mysql instance, even if you’re replicating it to other instances.
 Instead, you would want to have a separate container that handles database operations, and make those operations callable via an API.
 This way, if you needed to change to, say, PostgreSQL or a remotely hosted MySQL server, you could create a new container image, update the Pod definition, and restart the Pod (or more likely the Deployment or StatefulSet managing it).

 Similarly, if you’re storing credentials or address information in environment variables backed by a ConfigMap, you can change that information and replace the Pod.

 Note that both of these examples assume that though you’re not making any changes to the source code (or even the container image for the main application) you will need to replace the Pod; the ability to do this is actually another principle of a 12 Factor App.